 - 1 thing you taste

-Now, download the poster and keep it handy at school.
-Then, use it to help everyone get regulated.
-For example, invite others to try it when anxious or shut down inside.
+Download the poster and keep it handy at school.
+Invite folks to try the strategy when anxious or shut down inside.

 Fellow parent Dan Jensen made the graphic for me to share with you.
 Thank you, Dan, and thank you fellow educators for doing all you do to be ready for students and families.
 From bulletin boards, to arranging student spaces, to digging into curriculum or pedagogy, and planning community building activities for the first of the year, you’ve got this, especially when you put relationships first!